-With ammunition prices and availability the way they are these days it makes sense to start reloading your own ammunition.
-The brass cartridge case is the most expensive ammunition component to produce, so with a steady supply of brass you can begin reloading with a quality press.
-In this review we will look at the Lee Precision Load Master in 223 Remington.
+With ammunition prices and availability the way they are these days, it makes sense to start reloading your own ammunition.
+The brass cartridge case is the most expensive ammunition component to produce, so with a steady supply of brass, you can begin reloading with a quality press.
+This review will look at the Lee Precision Load Master in 223 Remington.

 Operation of the Load Master 223 Remington Kit

-Originally known for their pocket sized “Lee Loader” kits, the Lee Load Master represents extreme value when it comes to selecting an entry level or intermediate reloading press.
+Initially known for their pocket sized “Lee Loader” kits, the Lee Load Master represents the extreme value when selecting an entry level or intermediate reloading press.

-This five station progressive press (or turret press) comes from the factory ready to go with a set of 223 Remington dies, but the Lee Load Master is completely capable of loading any caliber up to, but not including 50 BMG by replacing the dies, shell plate and possibly the primer feed system if you change between small and large primers.
+This five station progressive press (or turret press) comes from the factory ready to go with a set of 223 Remington dies.
+Still, the Lee Load Master can load any caliber up to, but not including, 50 BMG by replacing the dies, shell plate, and possibly the primer feed system if you change between small and large primers.

 The Lee Load Master is relatively easy to calibrate with as little as 10 or 12 rounds.
-These initial rounds are not intended for firing, they are expendable casualties on the road to making quality ammunition.
-When used with a cartridge headspace gauge or a drop gauge, you can determine whether your bullet is seated too deep or extended too far as well as how tight your crimp is.
+These initial rounds are not intended for firing; they are expendable casualties on the road to making quality ammunition.
+When used with a cartridge headspace gauge or a drop gauge, you can determine whether your bullet is seated too deep or extended too far and how tight your crimp is.

-One thing to be mindful of when reloading for 223 Remington with a Lee Load Master, or any progressive press for that matter, is the presence of military primers if using surplus ammunition.
-These types of primers are crimped in place and require that the crimp must be removed so that a new primer can be seated.
+One thing to be mindful of when reloading for 223 Remington with a Lee Load Master or any progressive press is the presence of military primers using surplus ammunition.
+These primers are crimped in place and require that the crimp be removed so a new primer can be seated.

-The instructions included with the Lee Load Master are not the best in the world, however and it is recommended to watch some of Lee’s instructional videos to get a better idea of how to set up and use the press.
+The instructions included with the Lee Load Master are not the best in the world, but watching some of Lee’s instructional videos is recommended to understand better how to set up and use the press.
 Many have been able to put the press together just fine because it comes with pictures.

 Conclusion for the Lee Loader 223

-My first introduction to hand loading was by way of a Lee Hand Loader for 12 Gauge Shotgun that I picked up at a yard sale for $5 in the late 1980s.
-As such, I have had a fondness for many of Lee’s products.
-As a commercial loader I would not have one in my shop due to the sheer volume of rounds produced and I used more expensive presses made by Camdex, Ammo Load, Dillon and RCBS.
+I have had a fondness for many of Lee’s products.
+My first introduction to hand loading was a Lee Hand Loader for 12 Gauge Shotgun that I picked up at a yard sale for $5 in the late 1980s.
+As a commercial loader, I would not have one in my shop due to the sheer volume of rounds produced, and I used more expensive presses made by Camdex, Ammo Load, Dillon, and RCBS.
 The little red press would not survive thousands of rounds a day, every day for years on end, but that is not a purpose for which the Lee load Master is intended.

-My home reloading bench features a pair of Lee Load Masters due to their low cost.
-With a few modifications and upgraded parts they are every bit as durable as their competition in a non-commercial environment.
-They make it convenient to quickly and safely load the equivalent of a half a case of quality ammunition in under 2 hours.
+Due to their low cost, my home reloading bench features a pair of Lee Load Masters.
+They make it convenient to quickly and safely load half a case of quality ammunition in under 2 hours.
+With a few modifications and upgraded parts, they are as durable as their competition in a non-commercial environment.